snowplow/snowplowanalytics.com/_posts/2018-10-30-snowplow-bigquery-loader-0.1.0-released/index.md

 * **State management** - currently, the loader tracks its own state via the `typesTopic` introduced above.
 This makes it very hard to reason about how BigQuery loading is proceeding, so we are looking for more sophisticated solutions going forwards

 <h2 id="help">6.
 Getting help</h2>

+You'll find documentation for the BigQuery Loader on the [project's wiki][documentation].

 For more details on this release, as always do check out the [release notes][release-notes] on GitHub.